 Use the filters to browse the information we have available or to narrow your search results for a specific audience (e.g. caregivers, military, children), a preferred type of content (e.g. videos, blogs, articles), or by topics of interest (e.g. family concerns, legal issues, symptoms).

-Many of those in the millitary receive "invisible wounds" while in service and those can go unnoticed.
+Dr. James Kelly knows that many of those in the millitary receive "invisible wounds" while in service and those can go unnoticed.
 The Marcus Institute evaluates to see if a person for those wounds and then provides comprehensive care for the physical, emotional, and cognitive changes that can accompany trauma to the head using a combination of traditional and complementary treatments.

 Apps can change the life of a person with brain injury.
 People with TBI and their caregivers don't always realize how much the injury can impact their lives.
 For someone who is used to be able to do so many things the loss of those abilities is frustrating.
 Apps can help.

 A veteran with TBI started using apps to help her in school while she was getting her master's degree.
 Soon she found those apps were being incorporated into her every day life, not just when she was in the classroom.

 Apps are great tools for people with brain injury, but caregivers can help make them even more effective.
 If caregivers learn how the apps work they can provide support and troubleshooting, minimizing frustration and maximizing usefulness for someone with TBI.